Words for a Scattering Ashes Ceremony: Gentle Sayings for Letting Go

 "May the wind, the water, and the light carry our love home."

-📖 Tip: Many families begin by sharing the loved one’s favorite place, song lyric, or line from a poem — it brings personal truth into the ritual.
+Many families begin by sharing the loved one's favorite place, song lyric, or line from a poem — it brings personal truth into the ritual.
+If the person being honored had a phrase they always said, a song they always played, or a place they always returned to, weaving that into the opening creates a ceremony that sounds like them.

 Words for the Release

-When you release a biodegradable urn into the water, it floats for a brief, silent moment — like a breath between presence and return.
+When you release a biodegradable urn into the water, it floats for a brief, silent moment — between 30 seconds and 2 minutes — like a breath between presence and return.

 This is often the most emotional part of the ceremony.
 A few quiet words help guide the gesture with intention.